Maine Coons are known for having long tails in comparison to other cat breeds, but why do Maine Coons have long tails in the first place?

 Why Do Maine Coons Wag Their Tails?

 Another important part of learning cat tail language is that, sometimes, the same body movement can mean different things.

 When cats wag their tails, it indicates that they are feeling a strong emotion.
 However, that emotion can vary from positive to negative.

 For example, a cat that is lashing its tail back and forth with its ears flattened is an indicator that it is extremely angry or fearful.
-Meanwhile, a cat that is wagging its tail while play hunting or climbing intently is feeling very happy, focused and challenged.
+Meanwhile, a cat that is wagging its tail while playing hunting or climbing intently is feeling very happy, focused, and challenged.